Single Card Enrollment — API Reference

 As mentioned here, the card verification flow follows a 1 or 2 step process, depending on the risk appreciation of the 3DS provider (Issuer).

-The first step is to attempt a frictionless verification flow by collating device and browser data to infer identity verification, known as Device Fingerprinting.
-In order to trigger this you will have to make the following API call:
+The first step is to attempt a frictionless verification flow by collecting device and browser data to infer identity verification, known as Device Fingerprinting.
+The SDK triggers this with the following API call:

 GET https://api.astrada.co/card-verifications/3ds/{verificationId}/steps/fingerprint